 Niekamp started her broadcast career while still a student at Southern Illinois University, where she received a Bachelor of Science degree in 1973.
 She also met her husband there when the two helped staff a small carrier current station that had been, prior to her involvement, broadcasting without authorization from one of the dormitory rooms.
-The University got the station-wide his copy and "did any and all functions that needed to be done."
+The University got the station-wIDB-licensed and Niekamp was on the air, wrote copy and "did any and all functions that needed to be done."